xlladdins/xll_math/xml.md

 _Accessors_ return information about nodes.
 They are defined on every kind of node but may return an empty sequence.

-_node-kind_
+node-kind
-  ~ returns one of the strings "attribute", "comment", "document", "element", "namespace", "processing-instruction", or "text".
+  : returns one of the strings "attribute", "comment", "document", "element", "namespace", "processing-instruction", or "text".

-_attribute_
+attribute
-  ~ returns the sequence of key-value attributes of an element.
+  : returns the sequence of key-value attributes of an element.

 The _node-kind_ accessor returns one of the strings "attribute", "comment", "document", "element", "namespace", "processing-instruction", or "text".